-The CohExp parameter is the exponent in the coherence definition of Eq.
+The CohExp parameter is the exponent in the general coherence definition of Eq.
 (18).
-The same value of CohExp is used for all three wind components; enter a non-negative number or "default" to use the default value of 0.
+The same value of CohExp is used for all three wind components (if they are using the GENERAL coherence model); enter a non-negative number or "default" to use the default value of 0.